-- (1) Represents the total number of the shares of our common stock that the respective selling stockholders may offer under this prospectus. - (2) We do not know when or in what amounts the selling stockholders may offer for sale the shares covered by this prospectus.
+(1) Represents the total number of the shares of our common stock that the respective selling stockholders may offer under this prospectus.

+(2) We do not know when or in what amounts the selling stockholders may offer for sale the shares covered by this prospectus.
 The selling stockholders may sell the shares covered by this prospectus from time to time, and may also decide not to sell all, or any, of the shares covered by this prospectus.
 Because the selling stockholders may offer all, some or none of the shares covered by this prospectus, we cannot estimate the number of shares of our common stock that the selling stockholders will actually own after any sale of shares pursuant to this prospectus.
 For purposes of this table, however, we have assumed that the selling stockholders will have sold all of their respective shares covered by this prospectus and that no additional shares of our common stock are acquired by the selling stockholders.
-The percentage of shares beneficially owned after this offering is based on 14,091,059 shares of our common stock outstanding as of October 8, 2007. - (3) Hampshire Equity Partners refers to Hampshire Equity Partners II, L.P., Hampshire Equity Partners Cayman D.B.
+The percentage of shares beneficially owned after this offering is based on 13,866,191 shares of our common stock outstanding as of May 4, 2007.

+(3) Hampshire Equity Partners refers to Hampshire Equity Partners II, L.P., Hampshire Equity Partners Cayman D.B.
 II, L.P. and Hampshire Equity Partners Cayman II, L.P.
-Hampshire Equity Partners II, L.P. currently owns 3,465,869 shares of our common stock, and is offering to sell all of its shares of our common stock pursuant to this prospectus.
+Hampshire Equity Partners II, L.P. currently owns 5,419,212 shares of our common stock, and is offering to sell 2,568,029 shares of our common stock pursuant to this prospectus.
 Hampshire Equity Partners Cayman D.B.
-II, L.P. currently owns 571,568 shares of our common stock and is offering to sell all of its shares of our common stock pursuant to this prospectus.
-Hampshire Equity Partners Cayman II, L.P. currently owns 11,431 shares of our common stock and is offering to sell all of its shares of our common stock pursuant to this prospectus.
-Lexington Equity Partners II, L.P. is the general partner of Hampshire Equity Partners II, L.P.
-Lexington Equity Partners Cayman II, L.P. is the general partner of each of Hampshire Equity Partners II, L.P. and Lexington Equity Partners Cayman II, L.P.
-The general partner of each of Lexington Equity Partners II, L.P. and Lexington Equity Partners Cayman II, L.P. is Lexington Equity Partners II, Inc., which has ultimate voting and investment control over the shares of our common stock held by Hampshire Equity Partners.
-Ms. Tracey Rudd, an employee of an affiliate of Hampshire Equity Partners, is the President of Lexington Equity Partners II, Inc. and Mr. Gregory P. Flynn, formerly one of our directors, is the Vice President of Lexington Equity Partners II, Inc.
+II, L.P. currently owns 893,699 shares of our common stock and is offering to sell 423,502 shares of our common stock pursuant to this prospectus.
+Hampshire Equity Partners Cayman II, L.P. currently owns 17,874 shares of our common stock and is offering to sell 8,470 shares of our common stock pursuant to this prospectus.
+Lexington Equity Partners II, L.P. is the general partner of each of Hampshire Equity Partners Cayman D.B.
+II, L.P. and Hampshire Equity Partners Cayman II, L.P. the general partner of each of Lexington Equity Partners II, L.P. and Lexington Equity Partners Cayman II, L.P. is Lexington Equity Partners II, Inc., which has ultimate voting and investment control over the shares of our common stock held by Hampshire Equity Partners.
+Ms. Tracey Rudd, an employee of an affiliate of Hampshire Equity Partners, is the President of Lexington Equity Partners II, Inc.